ns-bretts/netskope-ipsec-bigip/README.md

 ### 1.6.
 IPSec Tunnel
 - Create the IPSec Tunnel using the Self IP as the local-address and the DP IP address as the remote-address.
 - It is assumed the Self IP 10.245.101.101 is behind a NAT/Firewall GW.
+- Select the corresponding IPSec Interface Profile for the Tunnel.
 ```
 create net tunnels tunnel ns_syd1_ipsec { local-address 10.245.101.101 remote-address 163.116.192.38 profile ns_syd1_profile description "Netskope NewEdge - SYD1 Tunnel" }
 create net tunnels tunnel ns_syd2_ipsec { local-address 10.245.101.101 remote-address 163.116.211.38 profile ns_syd2_profile description "Netskope NewEdge - SYD2 Tunnel" }